parmj/QuizBizz/README.md

 QuizzBizz is a cross-platform web app which runs on Nodejs.
 QuizzBizz provides a fun classroom environment by engaging students through interesting quiz questions.
 It is a jeopardy like game where the first person to push the buzzer gets to answer.

-## Getting Started
+## Installation

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The instructions below allow you to download, run and continue the development process of the project.
+Please visit the deployment section for deployment information.

 ## Running with Vagrant